 "It was only once Trump was actually in office that I began to think about the deeply disturbing parallels between his policies and those of Hitler, although, even then, I didn't think of my story as primarily a critique of Trump's brand of fascism..."

-Opening excerpt from the forthcoming novel We Want So Much To Be Ourselves in Conjunctions
+Opening chapter from We Want So Much To Be Ourselves in Conjunctions

 Nothing Is Really What It Is